KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 # MuscleTendonEstimator
-A model-based algorithm to estimate muscle tendon properties by tracking experimental data assuming optimal control to solve for the muscle redundancy.
+An algorithm to estimate muscle tendon properties by tracking experimental data with a musculoskeletal model assuming optimal control to solve for the muscle redundancy.